squiggled/pokemon-springboot/README.md

     - Integration with Redis for saving your Pokémon team.
 - Ultimate Trainer Challenge
     - Earn badges on your trainer profile by playing the quiz challenge.
-- Pokémon News Center
+- News Center
     - NewsAPI integration for updated Pokémon news.
 - Additional features
-    - Unit tests to ensure the reliability and functionality of the application.
+    - Automated unit and integration tests to ensure the reliability and functionality of the application.
+    - Logging to track code events and for easier debugging.

 ## Installation